whiffee/Outline_of_Differential_Equations/README.md

 In the code cells the existing font may **not** be the one desired.
 In Firefox this can be fixed in **settings** by setting the **Monospace** font choice to the desired font (such as Monaco).
 For accuracy in rendering the markdown cells, the Bookerly font should likewise be chosen as the **serif** font.
 To effect these choices, the "allow pages to choose ..." checkbox needs to be **unchecked**. _(Verified in Firefox 115.)_

-The markdown cells were created with the Bookerly font, which for the purpose of fidelity should be on the system.

 Contents:
 Chapter01 Basic Concepts
 Chapter03 Classifications of 1st Order